ddCeka/iceraven-browser/README.md

 We encourage you to participate in this open source project.
 We love Pull Requests, Bug Reports, ideas, (security) code reviews or any other kind of positive contribution.

+### How to Appease the Linter

+If you are getting errors form `./gradelw ktlint`, try running `./gradlew ktlintFormat` to let `ktlint` decide how to lay out your code, instead of just yelling at you that you can't read its mind.

 ### 🙅 How to skip CI checks for PRs 🙅

 If you want to skip Github CI checks in a PR, please add the following to the PR title exactly: `[skip ci]`.